Run an update on a Delta Live Tables pipeline

 To check whether a pipeline’s source code is valid without running a full update, use Validate.
 A Validate update resolves the definitions of datasets and flows defined in the pipeline but does not materialize or publish any datasets.
 Errors found during validation, such as incorrect table or column names, are reported in the UI.

-After the Validate update completes, the event log shows events related only to the Validate update, and no metrics are displayed in the DAG.
+After the Validate update is complete, the event log shows events related only to the Validate update, and no metrics are displayed in the DAG.
 If errors are found, details are available in the event log.

 You can see results for only the most recent Validate update.
 If the Validate update was the most recently run update, you can see the results by selecting it in the update history.
 If another update is run after the Validate update, the results are no longer available in the UI.